 Date:

-The ccNSO Council welcomes the opportunity to provide feed-back and comments on the paper on Long-Term Options to adjust the timeline of reviews prepared by ICANN staff.
+The ccNSO Council welcomes the opportunity to provide feedback on the Long-Term Options paper to adjust the timeline of reviews prepared by ICANN staff.

 The comments below have been considered and endorsed by the ccNSO Council in accordance with the ccNSO internal procedures, though, they do not necessarily represent the consensus view of ccNSO members or other ccTLDs, some of whom may decide to submit their own comments (see Guideline: ccNSO Statements, https://ccnso.icann.org/sites/default/files/filefield_47783/guidelines-statements-30mar16-en.pdf).